turbot/steampipe-plugin-aws/docs/tables/aws_shield_attack.md

 ## Table Usage Guide

 The `aws_shield_attack` table in Steampipe allows you to query AWS Shield Advanced for more details about a DDoS event it was able to detect.
-This table requires you to specify the `attack_id` of the attack in the WHERE statement of your SQL query for which you want to retrieve information about.
-For more information about the different columns and their values of this table, please refer to the [official AWS documentation](https://docs.aws.amazon.com/waf/latest/DDOSAPIReference/API_DescribeAttack.html#API_DescribeAttack_ResponseSyntax).
+For more information about the different columns and their values of this table, please refer to the AWS Shield Advanced documentation of the [ListAttacks](https://docs.aws.amazon.com/waf/latest/DDOSAPIReference/API_ListAttacks.html#API_ListAttacks_ResponseSyntax) and [DescribeAttack](https://docs.aws.amazon.com/waf/latest/DDOSAPIReference/API_DescribeAttack.html#API_DescribeAttack_ResponseSyntax) API.

 ## Examples